ArticSaber/skin-disease-classification/README.md

-Here's a full implementation of JWT-based authentication with role-based access control (RBAC) using `Spring Boot 3`.
+3Here's a full implementation of JWT-based authentication with role-based access control (RBAC) using `Spring Boot 3`.
 This setup ensures that only users with the `admin` role can access the `/getallusers` endpoint, and `/authenticate` allows users to log in by validating their credentials against the bcrypt password stored in the database.

 ### Steps:
 1. **Add dependencies**: Ensure you have the necessary dependencies in your `pom.xml`.